 I've always supported identifying radical Islamists as an enemy.

-I'm not saying that I'm perfect, but I have absolutely zero confidence in what I read in the New York Times and Washington Post.
+I'm not saying I'm perfect, but I have absolutely zero confidence in what I read in the New York Times and Washington Post.

 I have zero confidence in cable TV, but for the channel that I work at, and I have zero confidence in the networks.

-That's why there's a whole cottage industry that has been developed to monitor every conservative host on radio and TV in the hopes they say one thing wrong that they can jump on and that they can get somebody fired, and that they can grab their scalp, and then they feel their job is that much more secure.
+That's why there's a whole cottage industry that has been developed to monitor every conservative host on radio and TV in the hopes they say one thing wrong, that they can jump on and that they can get somebody fired and that they can grab their scalp and then they feel their job is that much more secure.

 And then one monolithic group think opinion exists and permeates the entire country.

-All right, Hannity tonight, 10 Eastern.
+All right, Hannity, tonight, 10 Eastern.

 Hope you will join us.